Options

 cross-seed

-will send a POST request to this URL with the following payload:
+will send a POST request to these URLs with the following payload:

 POST notificationWebhookUrl